Heart attack symptoms: Know what's a medical emergency

 Heart attack symptoms can vary widely.
 For instance, you may have only minor chest discomfort while someone else has excruciating pain.

-One thing applies to everyone, though: If you suspect you're having a heart attack, call 911 or your local emergency medical services number.
+One thing applies to everyone, though: If you suspect that you're having a heart attack, call 911 or your local emergency medical services number.

 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
 Drive yourself only as a last resort, if there are absolutely no other options.